Georgia high school shooting suspect was previously interviewed after FBI received reports of online threats

 More than a year ago, tips about online posts threatening a school shooting led Georgia police to interview a 13-year-old boy, but investigators didn't have enough evidence for an arrest.
 On Wednesday, that same boy opened fire at his high school in north Georgia, officials said.

-The suspect has been charged as an adult in the deaths of Apalachee High School students Mason Schermerhorn and Christian Angulo, both 14, and instructors Richard Aspinwall, 39, and Christina Irimie, 53, Georgia Bureau of Investigation Director Chris Hosey said at a news conference.
+The suspect has been charged as an adult in the deaths of Apalachee High School students Mason Schermerhorn and Christian Angulo, both 14; and instructors Richard Aspinwall, 39; and Christina Irimie, 53, GBI Director Chris Hosey said at a news conference.

 At least nine other people — eight students and one teacher at the school in Winder, about an hour's drive northeast of Atlanta — were taken to hospitals with injuries.
-Eight of those patients were treated and released by late Thursday, while one remained in stable condition, hospital officials said.
+At least seven of those patients were treated and released by late Thursday, while at least one other remained hospitalized in stable condition, hospital officials said.

 The suspect is currently being held at the Gainesville Regional Youth Detention Center, Georgia Department of Juvenile Justice spokesperson Glenn Allen told CBS News on Thursday.